Sathyapriyak4744/M1_MARCH_2022/1_/Requirements/README.md

 Restaurant billing software enables simply to choose our menu and calclulates tha amount of billing.This system is effectively used for odering and billing purposes.

 # WHEN
-Smart billing system is the process  of billing and odering, it includes the calculating the amount, made to improve any restaurants with the use of modern technology.
+Smart billing system is the process  of billing and ordering, it includes the calculating the amount, made to improve any restaurants with the use of modern technology.

 # WHO
 This Smart Billing System is used by all the Restaurants.